flysim/flysim.github.io/readme.md

 	* Current versions include a ghostly heading or bearing indicator at top right of screen
 	* North is toward the top of the screen
 	* Roll, pitch and yaw to be added
+* All code is written beginner to middle level coding skills
+	* All pure JavaScript
+	* Embeds easily into your existing templates

 ## Mission